-The Bologna training week has followed the Lubjana’s one, that took place from the 6th to the 14th of October: the group of 5 dance makers has had the opportunity to know each other, work together and start building their sketches.
-This shared training has continued in Bologna, Italy, organised by Cassero LGBT Center on the occasion of the 15th edition of Gender Bender Festival.
+The Bologna training week followed the Lubjana’s one, which took place from the 6th to the 14th of October: the group of 5 dance makers had the opportunity to know each other, work together and start building their sketches.
+This shared training continued in Bologna, Italy, organised by Cassero LGBT Center on the occasion of the 15th edition of Gender Bender Festival.

-Most of the activities will be reserved to the 5 dance makers:
+Most of the activities were reserved for the 5 dance makers:

-- Felix Ruckert will hold a workshop on bisexuality: a workshop for potential polymorph perverts looking for new experiences.
-In a relaxed athmosphere boundaries will be tested and challenged with simple love making techniques such as sensing, touching, caressing and kissing.
+- Felix Ruckert held a workshop on bisexuality: a workshop for potential polymorph perverts looking for new experiences.
+In a relaxed atmosphere, boundaries were tested and challenged with simple lovemaking techniques such as sensing, touching, caressing and kissing.

-- A group of artists involved in the project is Dynamis Teatro: they will bring in Bologna a performance, addressed to a single spectator at a time, played on epidermic perception of embarrassment in the dynamic of confrontation.
+- A group of artists involved in the project is Dynamis Teatro: they brought in Bologna a performance, addressed to a single spectator at a time, played on the epidermic perception of embarrassment in the dynamic of confrontation.

-- Giorgia Nardin (involved in the first Performing Gender project) propose a workshop on the celebration of queer, femme, trans, ethnically ambiguous, resilient and militant bodies.
+- Giorgia Nardin (involved in the first Performing Gender project) proposed a workshop on the celebration of queer, femme, trans, ethnically ambiguous, resilient and militant bodies.

-- The young people from the handicap documentation centre Accaparlante will held a laboratory, a journey with disabled people towards the discovery of ones own body, of the limits which we recognize and those we do not, of the pleasure we can receive and that which we cannot feel, the resources we have and of those that are still unknown.
+- The young people from the handicap documentation centre Accaparlante held a laboratory, a journey with disabled people towards the discovery of one’s own body, of the limits which we recognize and those we do not, of the pleasure we can receive and that we cannot feel and the resources we have and of those that are still unknown.

-- A meeting the activists of MIT- Movimento identità Transessuale, founded in 1982, a no-profit organization that defends and supports transexual people, transgender and genderqueen’s rights.
+- A meeting the activists of MIT- Movimento identità Transessuale, founded in 1982, a non-profit organization that defends and supports transexual people, transgender and genderqueen’s rights.

-The Italian dramaturg Greta Pieropan will join the training activities for the last days in order to meet the dance makers, record some dialogues with them, and facilitate the development of 5 sketches.
+The Italian dramaturg Greta Pieropan joined the training activities for the last days in order to meet the dance makers, record some dialogues with them, and facilitate the development of 5 sketches.

-This 5 sketches will be performed and shared on the last training day in the Arena del Sole theatre, with the audience, a group of professionals, and some local dancers.
+These 5 sketches were performed and shared on the last training day in the Arena del Sole theatre, with the audience, a group of professionals, and some local dancers.
 To take part to the open activities, see the programme below.

 4th November, 19.00, Ateliersi